 Although her life was cut short, Afshan leaves behind an incredible legacy.
 Not only a bright mind, Afshan was known as a kind-hearted, considerate, and funny person, who always had a smile on her face.
 She loved her friends and family (and cats!) more than anything in the world and managed to make time for just about everyone.
 She was the kind of person to stop what she was doing to help out a stranger.
 She volunteered her time assisting with the resettlement of refugees and has been a steady advocate for Ovarian Cancer Canada.
 In all that she has done in her life, if you were to ask her, Afshan would say that her greatest accomplishment was the birth of her and her husband’s vibrant young daughter, Eshana.
 To those close to her, Afshan will always be remembered as the best of all of us.
 She was the most caring daughter, sister, wife, mother, and friend a person could ask for.

-Her family has chosen to commemorate Afshan in part by establishing this endowed scholarship for upper-year undergraduate students who share her passion for graduate studies in Economics.
+Her family has chosen to commemorate Afshan in part by establishing this endowed scholarship for students pursing graduate studies within the department of economics.
 Afshan would want the recipient of this award to push themselves to be the best that they can be in their studies, but also be active participants in the social and political life of the nation.